What is Canthoplasty?

 - Rest your eyes.
 Take off time from work or other commitments.

-- Use an ice pack to ease swelling.
+- Use an ice pack.
+This will help ease swelling.

 - Maintain good eye hygiene to prevent infection.
-Clean the wound with 3% hydrogen peroxide and warm water three times a day for effective cleaning.
+Clean the wound as directed by your surgeon.

-- Avoid rubbing, squeezing, or touching your eyes, which may prolong healing or cause other complications.
+- Avoid rubbing, squeezing, or touching your eyes.
+This may delay healing or cause other complications.

-- Don’t wear contact lenses for about 2 weeks to avoid straining the healing tendons.
+- Stop wearing contact lenses.
+Don’t wear contact lenses for about 2 weeks to avoid straining the healing tendons.

-- Avoid medications such as non-steroidal anti-inflammatory drugs (NSAIDs), platelet inhibitors, and anticoagulants that may increase bleeding.6
+- Avoid certain medications.
+Non-steroidal anti-inflammatory drugs (NSAIDs), platelet inhibitors, and anticoagulants may increase bleeding.6

-- Wear protective eye shields while outdoors or sleeping to avoid accidental injury or exposure to dust, pollen, and other irritants.
+- Wear protective eye shields.
+Protect your eyes outdoors or sleeping to avoid accidental injury or exposure to dust, pollen, and other irritants.

 - Wear sunscreen.
-Direct sunlight can slow the healing process and cause scar enlargement or skin discoloration.
-Using sunscreen while recovering will help prevent scar complications.
+Direct sunlight can slow healing and cause scar enlargement or skin discoloration.

 - Take your medications.
 Your surgeon will prescribe pain medication, ointments, and/or eye drops.
 Take them as prescribed.